02. Intro to the CLI

 You are responsible for knowing all the CLI commands in this lab.

-By the end of the lab, you should be able to navigate the Linux file system, manage files and directories, manipulate text files, and utilize process management commands.
+By the end of the lab, you should be able to navigate a Linux file system, manage files and directories, manipulate text files, and utilize process management commands.

 Make sure that you have completed Installing a *nix operating system first!